syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ## Risk of introducing bugs

-The segwit patch set is a major change to Bitcoin, and was rolled out, though not activated on the main Bitcoin network, in Bitcoin Core 0.13.0.
+The segwit patch set is a major change to Syscoin, and was rolled out, though not activated on the main Syscoin network, in Syscoin Core 0.13.0.
 Any major change like this runs a variety of risks, including:

  * Outright bugs: mistakes can be made in design or implementation giving unexpected or harmful results.
-For example [PR#8525](https://github.com/bitcoin/bitcoin/pull/8525).
+For example [PR#8525](https://github.com/syscoin/syscoin/pull/8525).

  * User errors: changes to the system can result in user confusion, resulting in incorrect use of the system, which in turn may lead to harmful results.

- * Ecosystem interactions: different parts of the Bitcoin ecosystem may have hard-coded assumptions that will be violated with the update.
-For example, applications that parse bitcoind's block store will need to be updated to understand the new serialisation.
+ * Ecosystem interactions: different parts of the Syscoin ecosystem may have hard-coded assumptions that will be violated with the update.
+For example, applications that parse syscoind's block store will need to be updated to understand the new serialisation.

 ### Avoidance